pyeventsourcing/esdbclient/README.md

 # Start a catch-up subscription to receive all recorded
 # events across all streams.
-A catch-up subscription may
+An event-processing component
-# be used in a downstream event-processing component to
+# might use a catch-up subscription to receive events
-# receive recorded events from a particular commit position.
+# recorded after a particular commit position.
-# The first "commit position" in an EventStoreDB database is 0.

-last_saved_commit_position = 0

-catch_subscription = client.subscribe_all_events(
+catchup_subscription = client.subscribe_to_all(
-    commit_position=last_saved_commit_position
+    commit_position=None
 )

 # Iterate over the catch-up subscription.
-Process each
+Process each recorded
-# recorded event in turn.
-In an atomic database transaction
+# event in turn.
+Within an atomic database transaction, record
-# save the event's "commit position" with any new state
+# the event's "commit position" along with any new state generated
-# generated by processing the event.
-Use the component's
+# by processing the event.
+Use the component's last recorded commit
-# last saved "commit position" when restarting the subscription.
+# position when restarting the catch-up subscription.

 received = []
-for event in catch_subscription:
+for event in catchup_subscription:
-    last_saved_commit_position = event.commit_position
     received.append(event)

-    if last_saved_commit_position == commit_position2:
+    if event.commit_position == commit_position2:
-        # Stop so we can continue with the example.
+        # Break so we can continue with the example.
-        catch_subscription.stop()
+        break

+# - events are obtained in the order they were recorded
-assert received[-3].type == "OrderCreated"
+assert recorded[-3].type == "OrderCreated"
+assert recorded[-3].data == b'{"order_number": "123456"}'
+assert recorded[-3].id == event1.id

-assert received[-2].type == "OrderSubmitted"
+assert recorded[-2].type == "OrderSubmitted"
+assert recorded[-2].data == b'{}'
+assert recorded[-2].id == event2.id

-assert received[-1].type == "OrderCancelled"
+assert recorded[-1].type == "OrderCancelled"
+assert recorded[-1].data == b'{}'
+assert recorded[-1].id == event3.id

+# Stop the catch-up subscription iterator.

+catchup_subscription.stop()

-# Close the client after use.
+# Close the client's gRPC connection.

 client.close()
 ```